Would you like to earn passive income through affiliate marketing, but you aren’t quite sure how to get started? Then you’ve come to the right place.

 Most affiliate programs expect you’ve got a website up-and-running.
 This website often must meet certain requirements.
 For instance, they expect your site looks somewhat “finished” and match their products when it comes to your content.

 Getting a website up and running is easy.
-Later, I’ll tell you how.
+Click here to scroll down to the section of this guide where I show you how.

 Affiliate marketing can be a viable business model for pretty much any individual who’s willing to put in the work.
 There is however an important rule of thumb you must understand to become a successful affiliate marketer: